 Is it perceived negatively if I take the test more than once?

 Not at all.
 Many applicants write the GMAT more than once.
 We only look at your highest score.
 If you properly prepare, you may see a big improvement the second time around — you’ll have a better sense of what to expect and you’ll be less nervous than the first time you wrote.

 If I write the test multiple times, do you take an average of my test scores or the highest score?

 We only look at your highest score.

-If your score is lower than our minimum, we would encourage you to get in touch with us to receive some feedback on the best next steps.
-We look at applications holistically, but we want to help ensure that you are submitting the most competitive application possible.
+We encourage you to get in touch with us to receive some feedback on the best next steps.
+We look at applications holistically, and we can provide you with feedback and some coaching on your specific situation.

 How important is the GMAT in the admissions process?

 The GMAT is an important part of your application, but we assess applications holistically and we consider how all the aspects of your application reflect your experience and profile.